cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 Organizations should always assume that all deployed services are vulnerable and plan accordingly.
 Any service deployed should be assumed to run based on a vulnerable image and expose vulnerabilities via its service API.

 Many organizations discover that CVEs related to services they have in production become published, and at this point, become aware that their services are vulnerable to a particular type of attack.
 But how long was this attack possible before the vulnerability was published?
 Not knowing about a vulnerability does not mean such a vulnerability does not exist.
 CVEs are published because a white hat security researcher detects and publishes a vulnerability.
-Blackhat hackers and cybercriminals would not be so inclined.
+Blackhat hackers and cyber-criminals would not be so inclined.
 Assuming services without current CVEs are non-vulnerable is similar to walking in complete darkness and assuming no harm will come simply because one can't see the obstacles ahead.

 An important observation is that vulnerability does not necessarily mean services will be exploited.
 Though services are vulnerable, in some ways unknown to the organization, offenders still need to identify these vulnerabilities to exploit them.
 A vulnerability that can’t be exploited represents a risk that can’t be realized.